dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

     // Release notes for any locale and VERSION_CODE_2 {METADATA_PATH}/googleplay/default/release_notes/{VERSION_CODE_2}.txt

-    // Release notes for any locale and version code {METADATA_PATH}/googleplay/default/release_notes/default_release_notes.txt
+    // Release notes for any locale and version code (used if there isn't any other match) {METADATA_PATH}/googleplay/default/release_notes/default_release_notes.txt

 #### Upload Bundle to Internal App Sharing